Repurposed Nightstands create Vertical Storage

 Matching Nightstands Transformation

 Do you remember these two nightstands I picked up last month?
-If you’ve been around for awhile, you know I love to stack furniture—it gives great vertical storage with a smaller footprint for tight spaces.
+If you’ve been around for a while, you know I love to stack furniture—it gives excellent vertical storage with a smaller footprint for tight spaces.

 Disassemble repurposed nightstands

-The first thing I did was remove the bottom trim on the front of one of the nightstands.
+First, I removed the bottom trim on the front of one of the nightstands.

 Then, the best part!
-Because I didn't want it to look like two stacked nightstands, I had to trim the lower one.
-Out comes the circular saw and I start cutting the nightstand to make it shorter.
+I had to trim the lower one because I didn’t want it to look like two stacked nightstands.
+Out comes the circular saw, and I start cutting the nightstand to make it shorter.
 This little Ryobi saw makes quick and easy work of this kind of job.

 Design vertical storage with repurposed nightstands

-I was so anxious to stack them to see how tall it would be, and what I would need to do next.
-So I decided to remove the moldings, replace the bottom trim, change out the hardware, and do something with with the top of the bottom nightstand.
+I was so anxious to stack them to see how tall they would be and what I would need to do next.
+So I decided to remove the moldings, replace the bottom trim, change the hardware, and do something with the top of the bottom nightstand.

 Now it’s looking better.
-I have removed the molding on the top nightstand in addition to adding a piece of base molding for the bottom front.
-I decided to keep the top of the bottom nightstand, but trimmed it down on the table saw so it doesn’t protrude so much.
+I have removed the molding on the top nightstand and added a piece of base molding for the bottom front.
+I decided to keep the top of the bottom nightstand but trimmed it down on the table saw so it doesn’t protrude so much.

 Easy vertical storage